 Under Debian a simple /etc/init.d/qemu-kvm start will do the job and load all required kernel modules so that you can use qemu-kvm.

 Now let us enjoye confinedrv by booting one of our alternative operating systems on our hard disk with our current Linux installation or any qemu-kvm capable operating system.
 Only confinedrv can guarantee us in here that the second operating system will not access any of our partitions in use by the operating system we have already booted.
 In general it is a good idea to let writeable partitions only be accessed by a single operating system.
-That way you can safely boot a wracked Linux installation via qemu yielding a guarantee that possible malware on that system can not affect any other system on your computer.
+That way you can safely boot a wracked Linux installation via qemu yielding quite a high confidence that possible malware on that system can not affect any other system on your computer.
+KQemu is directly maintained by kernel developers and offers good stability and security.
+Nonetheless there have already been known bugs that allow a sandbox escape for kqemu so check out the security mailing list of your distribution first.

 Now let us fire up a console:> confinedrv --ra sdx=sda dmsetup create sdx </tmp/tmp.NoHga2W7mu > confinedrv --ra sdy=sdb9 dmsetup create sdy </tmp/tmp.yiVyjv01zv > qemu-kvm -m 1G -hda /dev/mapper/sdx -hdb /dev/mapper/sdy -cdrom /dev/sr0 -boot d